Vitols999/QMS-WIKI/AxMaintainAutoPages.md

     Subsections of the manual can be used as targets for links.
 A special marker is added by the Markdown processor to each section header.
 This marker can be found as follows:

-    * Open the on-line Wiki page in your browser.
+    * Open the online Wiki page in your browser.
     * Open the source text of this page.
     * Find the wanted section header in the source text.
     * The `<a href="#markdown-header-some_text">` string in front of the section header shows the quoted marker.